serpent-os/serpentos.com/content/en/docs/packaging/workflow/creating_a_new_recipe.md

 +++
-title = 'Packaging: Creating a new recipe' date = 2025-01-10T02:48:02+01:00 weight = 10
+title = 'Creating a new package recipe' date = 2025-01-10T02:48:02+01:00 weight = 10
 +++